Hello and welcome to our Coleman Elite Montana 8 Person Tent review!

 Wenzel Klondike 8-Person Tent

 If you’re on a budget, this tent for 8 people is a viable option.
 It may not be the most durable tent, but it’s a good choice to keep at hand if you’re camping with friends or family.
 It can handle light rain, but it’s not the right pick for extra humid conditions.

-The setup of the tent, with two separate rooms, is ideal for two couples or a group of friends.
+The tent setup, with two separate rooms, is ideal for two couples or a group of friends.
 It’s also comfortable for keeping one side for sleeping and the other for storing gear, eating or just spending time.
 The mesh windows and roof keep your tent ventilated and comfortable.

 This tent has the following as opposed to the Coleman:

 - A screen room.

 If you’re willing to spend some extra, this canvas tent from Teton is an amazing investment.
 It’s extra tough and sturdy, and likely to keep water out even in hard rain.
 The setup is easy, and the door is extra wide to allow for simple hauling of your gear inside and outside the tent.